Stephen Hopkins (politician): Death and legacy

 In September 1776, poor health forced Hopkins to resign from the Continental Congress and return to his home in Rhode Island, though he remained an active member of Rhode Island's general assembly from 1777 to 1779.
-He died at his home in Providence on July 13, 1785, at the age of 78 and is buried in the North Burial Ground there.
+He died at his home in Providence on July 13, 1785, at age 78, and he is buried in the North Burial Ground there.

-Hopkins helped to found a subscription library, the Providence Library Company, in 1753, and was a member of the Philosophical Society of Newport.
-The town of Hopkinton, Rhode Island, was later named after him.
-Also, the SS Stephen Hopkins, a liberty ship named in his honor, was the first U.S. ship to sink a German surface warship in World War II.
+Hopkins helped to found the Providence Library Company in 1753, and he was a member of the Philosophical Society of Newport.
+The town of Hopkinton, Rhode Island was named after him.
+The SS Stephen Hopkins is a liberty ship named in his honor, and it was the first U.S. ship to sink a German surface warship in World War II.